PotternMotching 0.4.2

 PotternMotching

-A fluent pattern matching library for .NET that provides powerful patterns for values, collections, and dictionaries with automatic pattern generation from records.
+A fluent pattern matching library for .NET that provides powerful patterns for values, collections, and dictionaries with automatic pattern generation from records and external types.

 Installation